Morningside

 Morningside shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Morningside is notably high, with 43.7% of residents aged 15 and above holding university qualifications as of the latest data.
-This compares to 25.7% in Queensland (QLD) and 30.4% nationwide.
-Bachelor degrees are most common at 30.9%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 29.6% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.5% and certificates for 18.1%.
+Educational attainment in Morningside is notably high, with 43.7% of residents aged 15+ holding university qualifications.
+This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
+The most common university qualifications are Bachelor degrees (30.9%), followed by postgraduate qualifications (9.1%) and graduate diplomas (3.7%).
+Vocational credentials are also prevalent, with 29.6% of residents aged 15+ holding such qualifications.

 Frequently Asked Questions - Education